Angelfall

 Angelfall is a post-apocalyptic fantasy novel written by Korean-American author Susan Ee.
 It is the first book in the Penryn & the End Of Days trilogy.
 The story is narrated by Penryn Young, a 17-year-old girl living in the San Francisco Bay, which has been attacked by angels.
 The book has been translated to more than 20 languages and was one of the finalists for the Best Fantasy and Fiction Book in the 2011 Cybils Award.
 It was also one of the top 5 E-book UK Bestsellers in Amazon.
 In November 2012, the movie rights was picked up by Good Universe.
 A sequel, World After, was released the following year.
 The final book End of Days was released in May 2015.

 Synopsis

 It's been six weeks since angels of the apocalypse descended to demolish the modern world.
 Street gangs rule the day while fear and superstition rule the night.
 When warrior angels fly away with a helpless little girl, her seventeen-year-old sister Penryn will do anything to get her back.

-Anything, including making a deal with an enemy angel.

-Raffe is a warrior who lies broken and wingless on the street.
-After eons of fighting his own battles, he finds himself being rescued from a desperate situation by a half-starved teenage girl.

-Traveling through a dark and twisted Northern California, they have only each other to rely on for survival.
-Together, they journey toward the angels' stronghold in San Francisco where she'll risk everything to rescue her sister and he'll put himself at the mercy of his greatest enemies for the chance to be made whole again.